Quantum hair and entropy for slowly rotating quantum black holes: Coherent quantum states for slowly rotating geometry

 \subsection{Slowly rotating black hole}

 The classical metric~\eqref{metric} is characterised by an angular momentum of modulus $\hbar\ll J=|a|\,M\ll \gn\,M^2$ oriented along the axis of symmetry, so that $J^z=J$ for $a>0$, and by the metric function $W_a$ in Eq.~\eqref{Wa}.
-We can now show that a quantum state that reproduces such a metric can be obtained by linearly combining the coherent state $\ket{V_M}$ of the Schwarzschild geometry with a suitable coherent state $\ket{W_a}$.
+We can now show that a quantum state that reproduces such a metric, as closely as possible, like we discussed in the previous Section~\ref{SS:schw}, can be obtained by linearly combining the coherent state $\ket{V_M}$ of the Schwarzschild geometry with a suitable coherent state $\ket{W_a}$.

 The normal modes~\eqref{umodes} are eigenfunctions of the angular momentum operators $\hat{L}^2$ and $\hat{L}_z$ (in Minkowski spacetime) with eigenvalues $\hbar^2\,\ell\,( \ell + 1 )$ and $\hbar\,m$, respectively.
 The expectation values of the angular momentum operators on the coherent state $\ket{g_{\ell m}(\omega)}$ are therefore given by (see Appendix~\ref{A:Lg}) \be J_{\ell m} = \bra{g_{\ell m}(\omega)} \sqrt{\hat{L}^2} \ket{g_{\ell m}(\omega)} = \hbar\,\sqrt{\ell\left( \ell+1 \right)} \left| g_{\ell m}(\omega)\right|^2 \ , \ee and \be J_{\ell m}^z = \bra{g_{\ell m}(\omega)} \hat{L}_z \ket{g_{\ell m}(\omega)} = \hbar\,m \left| g_{\ell m}(\omega)\right|^2 \ . \ee The total angular momentum for a superposition $\ket{W}$ of states $\ket{g_{\ell m}(\omega)}$ can be obtained as \be J \equiv \bra{W} \sqrt{\hat L^2}\ket{W} = \sum_{\ell>0} \sum_{m=-\ell}^\ell \frac{2}{\pi} \int\limits_0^{\infty} \omega^2\,\dd\omega\, J_{\ell m}(\omega) = \sum_{\ell>0} \hbar\,\sqrt{\ell\left( \ell+1 \right)} \sum_{m=-\ell}^\ell N_{\ell m} \ . \ee Likewise, \be J^z \equiv \bra{W} \hat L_z\ket{W} = \sum_{\ell>0} \sum_{m=-\ell}^\ell \frac{2}{\pi} \int\limits_0^{\infty} \omega^2\,\dd\omega\, J_{\ell m}^z(\omega) = \sum_{\ell>0} \sum_{m=-\ell}^\ell \hbar\,m\,N_{\ell m} \ . \ee